aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

 .. caution::

     Please do not start more than one VNC session at a time!
 There is only a limited total number of sessions and ports available at any time.
 Likewise, don't forget to end your VNC server session when you have finished observing.
-For instructions on ending your VNC server, please read :ref:`How do I close my VNC session?`.
+For instructions on ending your VNC server, please read :ref:`how-tos/infrastructure/remote-connection:How do I close my VNC session?`.

 Starting a VNC session
 _____________________________

 You only need to do this section once, upon starting the VNC session.
-As long as the session isn't ended, you may skip ahead to :ref:`Starting a VNC viewer on your local machine<Starting a VNC viewer on your local machine>`.
+As long as the session isn't ended, you may skip ahead to :ref:`how-tos/infrastructure/remote-connection:Starting a VNC viewer on your local machine`.
 Once you are logged into the GBO host machine you want to start the VNC session in, and regardless of your remote computer, type at the Linux prompt

 .. code-block:: bash